joshmoody24/joshmoody.org/src/content/blog/hidden-pitfalls-of-blazor.md

 title: 'The Hidden Pitfalls of Blazor'
 description: 'A post-mortem examination of the many pitfalls, annoyances, and hidden complexities of blazor.'
 pubDate: 'Sept 01 2023'
+updatedDate: 'Jul 11 2024'
 heroImage: '/blazing-blazor-logo.webp'
 ---

 ## Blazor Considered Harmful

 The allure of [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) is strong.
-The promise of building web applications with C# instead of JavaScript can make any .NET developer's heart race.
-Yet, closer inspection reveals that Blazor is no silver bullet.
-While the technology is impressive in many aspects, the added complexities, unconventional design decisions, and unexpected pitfalls can quickly turn development into a harrowing experience.
+The promise of building web apps with C# instead of JavaScript is the fondest dream of .NET developers.
+However, Blazor is no silver bullet.
+While it is impressive in many aspects, its complexity, unconventional design decisions, and unexpected pitfalls can quickly turn development into a harrowing experience.

-The job of developers is to manage complexity, not compound it.
 After my deep dive into Blazor, I can safely say that there are better alternatives out there.
-For example, combining [MVC](https://dotnet.microsoft.com/en-us/apps/aspnet/mvc) with [HTMX](https://htmx.org/) helped me create a simpler, more straightforward, and equally powerful web application.
+For example, combining [MVC](https://dotnet.microsoft.com/en-us/apps/aspnet/mvc) with [HTMX](https://htmx.org/) helped me create a simpler, more straightforward, and equally powerful web app.

-Blazor is not inherently bad, but it may not be the best choice for most projects.
-Before you commit to using it, consider the kind of complexity you're signing up for and whether the trade-offs are worth it.
-There are alternatives that might align better with your project requirements and your sanity.

 ## Blazor: complexity made flesh

 Blazor sells itself as the ideal framework for creating rich, interactive web applications with C# instead of JavaScript.
 This is a powerful selling point that has many people excited about the concept.
 I too once believed in Blazor's promises.
 Until I used it to build a non-trivial application.

 Now that I know Blazor better than my own family, I genuinely can't think of a single advantage Blazor has over other web frameworks.
-During development, I discovered many pitfalls, complexities, annoyances, and footguns in the framework that make it an absolute pain to work.
+During development, I repeatedly discovered annoyances and footguns in the framework that make it an absolute pain to work with.

 I now share these pitfalls with you in the hope that you will avoid falling into them.

 ### Pessimistic re-rendering

 Like most web frameworks, Razor components re-render whenever their parameters change.
 However, **unlike** most web frameworks, Blazor makes some bizarre decisions about when to re-render.
 Namely, Blazor doesn't bother to check parameters with complex types for equality.
-Instead, whenever a Razor component is determining whether its parameters have changed, it takes the lazy way out and [doesn't even bother to compare its complex type parameters](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Components/src/ChangeDetection.cs)!
-It just assumes they have always changed!
+Instead, whenever a Razor component is checking its parameters for changes, it takes the lazy way out and [doesn't even bother to compare complex type parameters](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Components/src/ChangeDetection.cs)!
+It always assumes they have changed!
 This is so ridiculously unintuitive that it caused me weeks of headaches as I tried to figure out where all my unnecessary re-renders were coming from.

 One of the most common patterns in any web framework is running a side effect when certain component props (a.k.a. parameters) have changed.
 For example, let's imagine you have a paginated table component in React, and you wanted to fetch data only when certain props changed.
 Here's how you would implement that: